VoxelMC/Obsidian-Notes/Lecture Notes/BIOC 407/Lecture Notes - BIOC 407.md

 - Used in creams and gels and lotions
 - Some anti-inflammatory and analgesic activity
 - Comparable to topical ibuprofen or diclofenac
-- Helenanin toxic if consumed orally
+- Helenalin toxic if consumed orally

 #### Fish Oils
 - Decreases inflammatory cytokines